Skip to main content

 Tips:

-1. Load the book content into a variable
+1. Load the book content

-2. Split it into words
+2. Split into words

 3. Filter out stop words

-4. Count word frequencies
+4. Count frequencies

 5. Sort and take the top 5